MyPetORG/MyPet-Wiki/pages/configitems.md

 ## NBT data

-The syntax for the NBT data is the same like in the `/give` command in *Minecraft 1.7*.
+The syntax for the NBT data is the same like in the `/give` command in *Minecraft*.
 You can find all possible NBT properties [here](http://www.minecraftwiki.net/wiki/Player.dat_Format#Item_structure).
 A detailed description will follow soon (hopefully).